-To generate a script to create a Real Application Clusters database, create a database from the script, and prepare the database for use, execute the following steps:
+To generate scripts to create a Real Application Clusters database, create a database using the scripts, and prepare the database for use, execute the following steps:

-1. Invoke the Database Configuration Assistant (DBCA) and select your preferred options to build the RAC database.
+Invoke the Database Configuration Assistant (DBCA) and select your preferred options to build the RAC database.
 However, you must select the Custom Database template on the Database Templates page for the DBCA to provide the script generation option.

 On the Creation Options page of your DBCA session, deselect Create Database and select Generate Database Creation Scripts before you click Finish.
-You can accept the default destination directory for the script file or browse for a different location.
+You can accept the default destination directory for the scripts or browse for a different location.
 In either case, you should note the path name for use in the next step.